adicirstei/blog/README.md

 blog
 ====

 I know there is nothing new but, in order to learn some server side JavaScript and node.js, I am doing this project.
+I also know node is not for CRUD apps.

 todo list
 ---------